MartinuzziFrancesco/awesome-scientific-machine-learning/README.md

 <a name="contributions-videos"></a>
 ### Videos
 Videos should have the title, speaker and host separated by break elements.
 After the title please provide the link to the video in [video] and the slides in [slides] if applicable.
 Entire channels dedicated to SciML can be linked providing the source in [profile].
 Playlists of SciML videos should be linked as [list].
 Please try to minimize the intersection of playlists and channels.

+<a name="contributions-conferences"></a>
+### Conferences and Workshops
+Events should be indexed in chronological order, with the latest on top.
+Link to the main page should be done in [page].
+Please be mindful of the distinction between past events and future events.
+Nome of the event, location and date(s) should be separeted by break elements.
+Dates follow the format YYYY/MM/DD.
+If the event spanned more days please indicate starting day and ending day separated with the following symbol: -.
+Example: YYYY/MM/DD-YYYY/MM/DD.

+An event can be added in the future section without date or location as long as there is a web page with the description of the event.
+The missing date or location line should be filled in as TBD.
+When the date is known please make sure to update the entry.